MeghanaPadmanabhan/Cardiovascular_disease-dataset-binary-classification-models/README.md

 # Heart_UCI-dataset-binary-classification-models
 This repository discusses the binary classification models (with hyperparameter tuning) with strategies to obtain the best performing models with the best performing model on the dataset.
 <p>
-<h2>Strategy used for arriving at the best performing binary classification problem.model</h2>
+<h2>Strategy used for arriving at the best performing binary classification problem model</h2>
 <ol>
 <li> The dataset is split into training (80%) and test dataset (20%).
 Validation is performed using k-fold cross validation, wherein the train dataset is split into
 k equal samples and training is performed on k-1 sample sets and validation on one.
 All k sets will serve as validation set once. </li>